CypRiv/genal/README.md

 import genal
 ```

-The main genal functionalities require a working installation of PLINK v1.9 (and not 2.0 as certain functionalities have not been updated yet).
+The main genal functionalities require a working installation of PLINK v2.0.
-If you have already installed plink v1.9, you can set the path to its executable with:
+If you have already installed plink v2.0, you can set the path to its executable with:

 ```
 genal.set_plink(path="/path/to/plink/executable/file")